skip to content

 Sexual violence includes any sexual activity that happens without a person’s consent.
 It can involve a wide range of behaviours.

-• It occurs when consent to a sexual act is not freely given or obtained, is withdrawn or the person is unable to consent due to their age or other factors
+• It occurs when consent to a sexual act is not freely given or obtained or is withdrawn, or when a person is unable to consent due to their age or other factors.

-• It can happen when there has no physical assault.
+• It can happen without physical assault or injury.
 It may include an attempted assault.
 There may or may not be force or threats.

 How we can help